 - On 26th March the French government published a decree extending certain deadlines.

 - The lockdown continues, but is being eased slightly.
 Some shops are being allowed to reopen under certain conditions.

 - Hearings in the Federal Court of Justice are continuing, although the building is closed to visitors.

 - The General Administrative Court has started to hold hearings again, although only one or two a day.
 Social distancing is being imposed within the court buildings.

 - The nationwide lockdown is beginning to be lifted in certain places such as Rome and Venice, where some small shops have been allowed to re-open.

 - The Supreme Court initially suspended its activities, but is beginning to deal with urgent matters again.
 It has already started issuing judgments remotely.

 - Spain has eased its lockdown slightly, with many non-essential employees returning to work.
 However, many shops and all bars remain closed for the time being.

 - On 16th March, it was announced that proceedings would be suspended, and current deadlines would not apply, while the courts focus on essential services.
 However, the courts themselves will not close unless ordered to do so by the health authorities.

 - Israeli Prime Minister Benjamin Netanyahu’s corruption trial has been postponed until 24th May due to concerns about coronavirus.
-The courts are dealing only with urgent matters.

 - The Federal Court is putting in place the technology needed to hear all trials, to the extent necessary, via videoconferencing facilities.